apache/datasketches-cpp/README.md

 ---

 This code requires C++11.
-It was tested with GCC 4.8.5 (standard in RedHat at the time of this writing), GCC 8.2.0 and Apple LLVM version 10.0.1 (clang-1001.0.46.4)
+It was tested with GCC 4.8.5 (standard in RedHat at the time of this writing), GCC 10.2.0 and Apple clang version 12.0.0 (clang-1200.0.32.27)

 This includes Python bindings.
 For the Python interface, see the README notes in [the python subdirectory](https://github.com/apache/datasketches-cpp/tree/master/python).